Road Runner (Junior Walker album)

 Road Runner is a 1966 album by Junior Walker & the All-Stars.
-The band's second album, it reached #6 on Billboard's Top R&B Albums chart and #64 on Billboards Top Albums chart, launching four hit singles.
+The band's second album, it reached No. 6 on Billboard's Top R&B Albums chart and No. 64 on Billboards Top Albums chart, launching four hit singles.
 First released on record by Motown's Soul label in the US and Tamla/Motown internationally, it has been multiply reissued on cassette and compact disc.
 It has also been remastered and reissued in conjunction with the band's following studio record, Home Cookin', as Road Runner & Home Cookin.

 Songs

 Among the album's notable songs were four charting singles.
-Peak among them at #3 on the R&B Singles, #18 on the Pop Singles charts and #22 on the UK Singles was the Holland–Dozier–Holland song "How Sweet It Is (to Be Loved By You)", which had previously hit for Marvin Gaye in 1964.
-Not far behind, "(I'm a) Road Runner", by the same songwriters, reached #4 on Black Singles and #20 on Pop Singles, while surpassing "How Sweet It Is" to reach #12 in the UK.
-"Pucker Up Buttercup" did not crack the top 10, but reached #11 Black Singles and #31 Pop Singles.
-A distant fourth, Junior Walker & the Allstar's cover of the 1959 Barrett Strong hit "Money (That's What I Want)" reached #35 Black Singles and #52 Pop Singles.
+Peak among them at No. 3 on the R&B Singles, No. 18 on the Pop Singles charts and No. 22 on the UK Singles was the Holland–Dozier–Holland song "How Sweet It Is (to Be Loved By You)", which had previously hit for Marvin Gaye in 1964.
+Not far behind, "(I'm a) Road Runner", by the same songwriters, reached No. 4 on Black Singles and No. 20 on Pop Singles, while surpassing "How Sweet It Is" to reach No. 12 in the UK.
+"Pucker Up Buttercup" did not crack the top 10, but reached No. 11 Black Singles and No. 31 Pop Singles.
+A distant fourth, Junior Walker & the Allstar's cover of the 1959 Barrett Strong hit "Money (That's What I Want)" reached No. 35 Black Singles and No. 52 Pop Singles.